TheoW03/nesemuda/README.md

 nesda

-is a recursive decent NES ROM disassembler. with a ca65 macro assembler target.
+is a CFG (control flow graph) aided NES ROM disassembler.

+with a ca65 macro assembler target.

 It is way more accurate then your typical disassembler, Which takes any Assembled file